 I named the business HOMEN CRISIS because I felt it was a reflection of that turning point that I was experiencing in my life.
 In that time, my home played a large role as a retreat from the demands of adulthood.
 Coming home to a really dope space I created made it all worth it.
 Then the idea of an online home decor boutique grew quickly.

 What sets HOMEN CRISIS apart from other home decor boutiques?

-Define the innovation methods you apply to your business and life.
+Describe the innovative methods you apply to your business and life.

 Where do you see the future of HOMEN CRISIS?

 In five years, I anticipate my business to have grown into a multi-faceted real estate services firm — one that can meet the demands of any life moment, whether individuals are buying a home, designing the one they’re in, or preparing a space for someone else.
 My vision for HOMEN CRISIS is to offer clients unparalleled style, communication, and efficiency during their home project needs.

 What role does technology play in your daily life?

 I live on the internet.
 Technology plays a major role in my success in owning an online decor boutique and rental listing.
 I make it a priority to understand and to stay up to date with what tech companies are doing in their competitive landscape and the impact their decisions have on me.